Driving in Central London

 From 8th April 2019, most vehicles travelling in Central London will need to conform to new Ultra-Low Exhaust Emission Standards (ULEZ Standards) - or pay the daily charge.

-It's being introduced in London to combat air pollution by discouraging drivers from entering the most polluted areas in unsuitable vehicles.
+It was introduced in London to combat air pollution by discouraging drivers from entering the most polluted areas in unsuitable vehicles.
+Since its introduction, the ULEZ has expanded, so in order to ensure your vehicle meets the current regulations, it's best to check the ULEZ website.

 The Ultra-Low Emission Zone will replace the 'T-Charge' and will affect all vehicles apart from 'Black Taxis'.
 It covers the same area as the existing Congestion Zone and will be in ADDITION to the Congestion Charge and the Low Emission Zone requirements.
 The ULEZ will operate 24 hours a day, seven days a week.